Many believe that lean protein helps to lose weight because they are said to keep our bodies feel full longer, thus making us eat less.

 How much protein should I eat per day?

-Does Lean Protein Help To Lose Weight?
+Does Lean Protein Help to Lose Weight?

 According to science, YES.
-And here’s why.

-1. Increased satiety
+1. Increased fullness

 2. Highest thermic effect of food (TEF)